-At this time of year, the retail market always gets more competitive, cluttered and chaotic.
-However, given the sector’s contraction in 2017, it is more important than ever to maximize your sales during the upcoming holiday season.
-To inspire you to stand out and sell, here are proven best practices from four retail dynamos to help you boost your sales revenue to stay competitive and grow your e-commerce site so you end 2017 strong.
+At this time of year, the retail market always gets more competitive, cluttered, and chaotic.
+However, given the sector’s contraction in 2020, it is more important than ever to maximize your sales during the upcoming holiday season.
+To inspire you to stand out and sell, here are proven retail merchandising strategies from four retail dynamos to help you boost your sales revenue to stay competitive and grow your eCommerce site so you end 2021 strong.

 Global fast fashion powerhouse Zara knows location is everything.
 The retailer selects real estate strategically, opening stores in areas where it can cozy up to high-fashion brands.
 By surrounding Zara stores with upscale retail stores selling exorbitantly priced products, Zara looks significantly more affordable for products that appear somewhat similar to its neighbors’ – which motivates shoppers to buy from Zara.

-The products at Zara reflect trends popular among upscale apparel brands rather than Zara’s direct competitors like H&M or Forever 21.
-As a result, Zara’s merchandise looks high-end and feels exclusive, which improves the brand experience by offering a premium look for an affordable price.
+The visual merchandising at Zara reflect trends popular among upscale apparel brands rather than Zara’s direct competitors like H&M or Forever 21.
+As a result of this merchandising strategy, Zara’s merchandise looks high-end and feels exclusive, which improves the brand experience by offering a premium look for an affordable price.
 Similarly, for your online assortment, make your products look closer to your aspirational competitors than your actual competitors so shoppers feel like they get more value when they buy from your company.

 Just like customer experience leader Starbucks, Target excels at anticipating customers’ needs for a frictionless customer experience.
 Associates focus on helping people rather than pushing products.
 For instance, store associates proactively look for the next problem to solve, rather than aggressively trying to sell.
-Attentive associates notice shoppers’ patterns and pain points to serve better.
-On your e-commerce site, which scenarios pop up often, and what can you learn from them to better anticipate consumers’ out-of-the-box needs?
+This is a great merchandising strategy where Attentive associates notice shoppers’ patterns and pain points to serve better.
+On your eCommerce site, which scenarios pop up often, and what can you learn from them to better anticipate consumers’ out-of-the-box needs?
 For instance, perhaps you can simply let customers try before they buy to prevent the hassle and time associated with product returns to improve brand trust, sales and loyalty.